archana-s/postcss-flexbox/README.md

 1. box : This is to make a HTML element a flexbox Below are the values it can take.
 Please provide these values separated by a empty space.
+   Provide a combination of these values and see the wonders of Flexbox working effortlessly.

    One of the following options is necessary to specify the direction of laying things out:
    1. horizontal
    2. horizontal-reverse